Debugging wine

 Backtrace stopped: previous frame inner to this frame (corrupt stack?)

 Aha!
-From the above we see that RtlCustomCPToUnicodeN()
+From the above we see that RtlCustomCPToUnicodeN() managed to

 write into stack of it’s grand-caller: